 Make sure you do NOT settle directly with the third party insurers.
 This is known as Third Party Capture and it undoubtedly leads to thousands of people under settling their claims.
 They offer you money right at the start of the claim to settle.
 They’ll tell you they will pay you a little more for not getting a lawyer involved.
 But ultimately, once you’ve settled directly, you can’t reopen the claim later on when you are still suffering and realise you have been yet another victim of the insurers attempts to save themselves money.

-The best thing you can do is give us a call on our free claims helpline on free from a landline on 0800 634 75 75 or from your mobile on 01246 474 745 for quality advice today about your whiplash compensation claim.
+The best thing you can do is call us FREE from a landline or mobile on 0800 634 75 75 for quality advice today about your whiplash compensation claim.